Greenlight logo

 Most adults don’t have summers off, and many of them need help taking care of their pets during the day.
 If you’re a dog lover (like us), consider offering dog walking services to your neighbors.

-It’s 2022, and the reality is that if you can build a large following, you can make money by posting YouTube videos or any type of content on their social media accounts.
-All you need is a good idea and a phone with a camera to get started.
-Just make sure to check in with your parent for approval before you start.
+If you can build a large following, you can make money by posting YouTube videos or other content on social media.
+All you need is a good idea and a phone with a camera or basic sound recording equipment – and engaging content that advertisers want to sponsor.
+But internet safety is paramount, so always talk with your parent for approval first.

-Teens can now earn money when they refer friends to join Greenlight.
-That’s right.
+Teens can earn money by referring friends.
 You can earn up to $600 per calendar year just by sharing Greenlight with your group chats.
-Check out all the details here.

 Two teens girls hanging out in the bedroom talking about Greenlight's cash rewards for referring friends